shakebugs/shake-docs/docs/android/essentials.md

 ## Limitations
-On Android version 8.0 and higher special permissions are required to get the name of the Wi-Fi network the device is connectd to.
-It can be enabled by specifiying the following permissions in the app `Manifest.xml` file:
+On Android 8.0 and higher it is not possible to easily get the **name** of the Wi-Fi the device is connected to.
+If that info is important to you, add the following permissions to your app's `Manifest.xml` file:

 ```
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />